muriloacs/Middleware/README.md

 #### Abstract Service Factory

-If you don't want to declare middlewares inside your service manager config key, you can use the abstract service factory provided by us.
+If you don't want to declare middlewares inside your config key, you can use the abstract service factory provided by us.

-1. Define your middleware class, you need to implement `Middleware\MiddlewareInterface`.
+1. Define your middleware class implementing `Middleware\MiddlewareInterface`.
     ```bash
     module/Application/src/Application/Middleware/First.php
     ```